red-green-coding/red-green-coding.github.io/_drafts/testing_objectmapper_constructor.md

 # Test code should be decoupled from the code it tests

 The reason the test is failing is that the test didn't construct the class under test correctly.
 To fix that, we would also need to modify the test.
-This is the exact situation we want to avoid.
+This required change is the exact situation we wanted to avoid.

 The root cause here is the design choice to put the ObjectMapper as a parameter into the constructor of our class.
 In consequence, our test also needs to know which mapper implementation the production code uses so it can construct the test subject.